JanuszL/CV-CUDA/README.md

 ### Build from Source

-Follow these instruction to successfully build CV-CUDA from source:
+Follow these instruction to build CV-CUDA from source:

-1. Set up local CV-CUDA repository
+1. Set up your local CV-CUDA repository

-    1. Install needed dependencies for setting up the repository.
+    1. Install prerequisites needed to setup up the repository.

-       On a Ubuntu 22.04, install the following packages:
+       On Ubuntu 22.04, install the following packages:
        - git-lfs: to retrieve binary files from remote repository

        ```shell